ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Feed:

-: A collection of Signed Statements, observed by the Transparency Service, related to the `sub` field of the `CWT_Claims` property of the protected header of Signed Statements.
+: A collection of Receipts, as recorded by the Transparency Service, based on filtering of properties from the envelope including, but not limited to the `sub` field of the `CWT_Claims`.
-Verifiers use the Feed to ensure completeness and Non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the Artifact they are evaluating.
+Verifiers may use the Feed to ensure completeness and Non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the Artifact they are evaluating.

 Issuer: